We’re going to show you an easy way to make a beautiful, forever-lasting, DIY food photography backdrop board.

-If you’re like me, you obsess over the staging of these photos, as well as what the background of the photo will look like.
+If you’re like me and you take a lot of foodie pics, you obsess over the staging of these photos, including the backdrop.

-I finally decided that I wanted to have an authentic piece of white, distressed wood to use for my recipe photos.
+However, I finally decided that I needed an authentic piece of white, distressed wood to use for my recipe photos.

-Sissy & Co creates custom, hand-painted, personalized home décor.
+Sissy & Co creates beautiful, custom, hand-painted, personalized home décor.

 I asked Lauren to make me a nice size piece of wood, painted white and then distressed.